 Does uncertainty stress you out?
 Then make sure fish stays on the menu while planning stay at home meals.
 Basic research suggests the omega-3 fatty acids might help you feel less frazzled.
 French researchers fed rats a diet supplemented with fish oil for six months.
 Compared to those on a control diet, the omega-3 fed rats had 29% lower levels of stress hormones in their blood.
 They were less jumpy — 50% less likely to startle — and exhibited 57% less stress behaviors (they self-groomed less than the control group).

 Why might this be?
 Scientists speculate that chronic stress actually depletes the brain of certain fatty acids that constitute fundamental component of neurons.
-This in turn might inhibit communication between brain cells, make it harder for neurons to repair damage or neutralize oxidation (think rust).
+This in turn might inhibit communication between brain cells, making it harder for neurons to repair damage or neutralize oxidation (think rust).
 If you manage stress with a martini, go for moderation, as research posits an inverse relationship between alcohol intake and omega-3 levels.

 Lower levels of omega-3 make you more susceptible not just to stress — but also to dry eyes, age-related hearing loss, joint problems, heart issues, and even some cancers.
 Indeed, research even links more omega-3 fatty acids to higher test scores and increased fertility.
 Top sources of omega-3 include salmon, black cod, sardines, flounder, chia seeds and walnuts.
-We love this wild salmon and bean stew
+We love this wild salmon and bean stew.

-Published December 1, 2012
+First Published December 2012